Roundabout at George Elmer Drive & Cattle Drive

 Back in 2008 the developer of Flynn Ranch received notification of project approval.
 Among conditions of approval is: “6.
 The subdivider shall be required to enter into a Memorandum of Understanding (MOU) with the City, State, and the 44 Ranch developers relating to financial participation for the construction of the roundabout at Cattle Drive/George Elmer Drive, for the Mullan Road/George Elmer Drive traffic signal, and all George Elmer Drive base roadway improvements in accordance with existing City, State and 44 Ranch developer MOU’s prior to final plat approval for Phase One, subject to review and approval by Public Works.”
 Several questions have come up in connection with this issue including: 1.
 What was the overall agreed upon dollar amount that Stockyard Investments, LLC (the Flynn Ranch developer put in the memo to satisfy the participation requirement?
 2. What payment frequency was established to satisfy the participation requirement?
 3. Flynn Ranch was developed in three phases.
 Were any financial reviews conducted to determine the sufficiency of those fees in view of rising labor and construction costs as time went on?
 4. Has the City of Missoula received the full payment agreed to in the (MOU) from the Flynn Ranch developer?
 If no, what is the outstanding balance and what is the City of Missoula doing to collect any outstanding balance?
 Thank you.
 John Hancock

-John Hancock asked over 3 years ago
+John Hancock asked almost 4 years ago

 Thank you for the additional question.
 From City Engineer for Surface Transportation Kevin Slovarp: